Yandex Cloud

 }

 2. Assign the editor role to the test-sa service account for another service account named my-robot.
 In the subject property, specify the serviceAccount type and test-sa ID.
-In the request URL, specify the my-robot ID as a resource:
+In the request URL, specify the my-robot ID as the resource:

 curl \